SmartBlug/jitsi-keycloak/README.md

 Keycloak Plugin for Jitsi

 # Usage
-Keycloak parameters are defined in the config file or through the JITSI-KEYCLOAK_KEYCLOAK env variable
+Keycloak parameters are defined in the config file or through the env variable
+- JITSI-KEYCLOAK_APP_IP = 'myappid'
+- JITSI-KEYCLOAK_APP_SECRET = 'myappsecret'
+- JITSI-KEYCLOAK_KEYCLOAK
 ```
 {
     "front": {